israel-dryer/ttkbootstrap/docs/index.md

 application.
 Nothing bogs down your application more than a bunch of boilerplate predefined assets that you may or may not use.

-To fix this, I've designed a styling engine for ttk that creates ttk styles and themes _on demand_.
+To fix this, I've designed a styling engine for ttk that builds ttk styles and themes _on demand_.
 If a style is not used, it will not be created.
 This adds a tremendous amount of flexibility in theme and style design as I am no longer limited by the memory limits of _pre-loaded image-based widget styles_.

-To put this into perspective... in version 0.5, if I had a single scale widget in my application, I would still need to load 288 images to account for all potential theme and color combinations!!
+To put this into perspective... in version 0.5, if I had a single scale widget in my application, I would need to load 288 images to account for all potential theme and color combinations!!
 This is how styles are handled traditionally in ttk.
-Now, all I need to load is 3 or 4 images for hover effects, etc...
-Only the styles actually used are created.
+In version 1.0, I only need to load 3 or 4 images for this example to account for hover effects, etc...
+Only the styles actually used are built.

 ## Legacy support

-Some of the ttk widgets utilize existing tkinter widgets underneath.
-For
-example: there is a tkinter popdown list in the **Combobox**, and a legacy tkinter widget inside the **OptionMenu**.
-To make sure these widgets don't stick out like a sore thumb, I have applied default styling to these widgets to ensure the look and feel is consistent across the board.
+Some ttk widgets utilize existing tkinter widgets under the hood.
+For example: there is a tkinter popdown list in the **Combobox**, and a legacy tkinter widget inside the **OptionMenu**.
+To make sure these widgets don't stick out like a sore thumb, I have applied default styling to ensure the look and feel is consistent across the board.

 ## Quickstart

 #### Creating an application
-If you have used **tkinter** and **ttk** the following example will look familiar.
+If you've used **tkinter** and **ttk**, the following example will look familiar.
 I'll explain a few of the differences.

 - import `ttkbootstrap` instead of `ttk`
 - use the `bootstyle` parameter to add keywords instead of `style`